phanducanh96/RateMyBiz-Hackathon/README.md

 REACT_APP_FIREBASE_DATABASE_URL=
 ```

-After successfully installing everything and running all the above commands, `cd` back to `main` folder
+After successfully installing everything and running all the above commands, `cd` back to `main` folder.
+We need 2 terminals; one for the back-end, and one for the front-end.
+Run `npm start-backend` or `yarn start-backend` in Terminal 1.
+Run `npm start` or `yarn start` in Terminal 2.

 ---
 ## Project Future Roadmap